future timeline technology singularity humanity

 From the late 2000s onwards, NASA had begun to focus its attention on a return to the Moon.
 The agency initiated development of a huge new rocket known as the Space Launch System (SLS), the largest since the Apollo era, and a crewed spacecraft called Orion.
 Meanwhile, other national space agencies revealed their long-term plans to explore the Moon.
 This occurred in parallel with a major increase in commercial developments, such as the reusable Falcon and Starship rockets of SpaceX, as well as Blue Origin and others.

 By the late 2020s, NASA and other agencies had constructed a station in lunar orbit.
-Subsequently, they deployed a number of robotic platforms for remote lunar surface operations.** The first crewed base on the lunar surface would follow during the mid-late 2030s – led by NASA but with contributions from the European Space Agency (ESA), Canadian Space Agency (CSA), and others, alongside commercial companies.
+Subsequent missions included the deployment of a pressurised rover and surface habitat for excursions of up to 60 days.** A permanent base for long-term operations would follow during the mid-late 2030s – led by NASA but with contributions from the European Space Agency (ESA), Canadian Space Agency (CSA), and others, alongside commercial companies.

 3D printing is making construction much cheaper and easier, with new tools, spare parts and even components for entire buildings forged using the lunar regolith as a material.* The location of this base – in the southern polar region – provides the advantages of both (a) permanently illuminated spots for near-continuous solar power, and (b) nearby access to permanently shadowed craters known to contain water and other volatiles.* The initial base is gradually expanded over subsequent decades to include new modules and even greenhouses for food production.